Ntrigued/bytie_compiler/README.md

 # Bytie Compiler

-> **Note**: The initial version of this code was almost completely created by OpenAI Agent Mode.
+> **Note**: The initial version of this code was almost completely created through a series of prompts asking ChatGPT to iteratively build:
+> -  a grammar, based on a set of around 5 provided example programs (hand-written by a human)
+> - a larger set of around 25 example programs based on the hand-written sample and grammar
+> - a specification for a virtual machine that could run the entire 30 programs.
+> culminating in a prompt to OpenAI Agent Mode to create the compiler in one-shot based on the grammar, 30 example programs, and VM specification.
+>
+> The compiler that the agent returned was almost completely functional, but I did re-arrange some things, added the post_creation/ directory, and the std/io directories before the first commit.

 # Bytie Language Interpreter